 Slow Travel the Art of Travel

 Slow Travel is the art of Travel with pleasure?
-The concept of slow travel goes back to Dan Kieran's book Slow Travel: The Art of Traveling *.
-For Kieran, slow travel is slower travel.
+The concept of slow travel goes back to Dan Kieran's book Slow Travel: The Art of Traveling * (Advertisement).
+For Kieran, slow travel is decelerated travel.
 We asked four travel bloggers what slow travel means to them.
-In Kieran's travel stories, he tells of trips he made by train.
-Or how he traveled to England with a milk truck.
-Kieran's trigger for his slow journeys was his fear of flying.
-While his friends got on the plane to get to a travel destination, he chose the train.
+In Kieran's travel stories he talks about trips he took by train.
+Or how he traveled to England in a milk wagon.
+Kieran's trigger for his slow travels was his fear of flying.
+While his friends took a plane to get to a destination, he chose the train.
 Traveled slowly.
 Slow Travel means for him to have leisure for a trip.
 Get on the train.
 To travel alone.
 Take time to travel.
 Then experiences follow all by themselves.
 Unplanned.
 Unexpectedly.
 Diversified.
 Even adventurous.

 Slow Travel to Savor

 To Travel slow gives you Time to meet People

 For us therefore means Slow Travel with pleasure that we not only deal with being on the move, but also with the people we meet on the way.
 Your way of life to get to know.
 To learn how they think.
 To learn how they work.
 Discover, what they eat and how they make their food, For us the term Slow Travel is ambiguously ambiguous: once in the sense of Kieran as decelerated travel with leisure for the way.
 On the other hand, traveling with time for the people we meet on the way.
 Slow Food and Slow Life are just as important to us.
 Your food plays a big role for us.
 Because nowhere do you get to know people easier than when eating.
 If you take your time.
 Talk to them.
 Cooks with them.
 Or learn from them how to make the ingredients for it.
 Helps you with the harvest.

 We enjoy Slow Travel in France